 The two sides of the moon have some stark differences.
 For starters, the side facing Earth has darker spots.
 These are basaltic plains formed due to the rapid cooling of volcanoes.
 Yes, about 3-4 billion years ago, the moon used to witness volcanic eruptions.
 These darker areas are called Lunar Maria.
 Whereas, the far side of the moon has more craters, larger mountains, and almost no basaltic plains.

-This difference between the two hemispheres of the moon has been explained by a number of theories.
+Many theories have explained this difference between the two hemispheres of the moon.
 One of the theories attributed to this difference uses the findings of an experiment that showed that the side facing us has more heat producing elements.
 Another theory uses the Theia collision theory which states that the Moon was formed by the debris created from a planetary collision of Earth with another planet.
-Building upon that, the theory states that a part of the debris also collided with what would later form our moon, and resulted in some geological changes that then lead to the differences in the landscapes.
+Building upon that, the theory says that a part of the debris also collided with what would later form our moon, and resulted in some geological changes that then lead to the differences in the landscapes.

 When did we first see it?